 - No

-replicasfield in base Deployment - No
+replicasfield in the base Deployment - No

-minReplicasset to your desired minimum
+minReplicasset to your desired floor

-This way, the HPA is the single source of truth for replica count, and Flux is the single source of truth for everything else.
+The HPA is the single source of truth for replica count, and Flux is the single source of truth for everything else.